 - Hydrogen from the new unit would be used in the production of green ammonia.

 - The complete project will result in a reduction of carbon emissions at Koln by more than 120,000 tonnes per year.

-In addition, hydrogen will be made available for further INEOS processes at the site, to chemical park operator Currenta – who will also provide important infrastructure to the project - and to other users in the region, to support the local sustainability agenda.
+In addition, hydrogen will be made available for further INEOS processes at the Site, to chemical park operator Currenta – which will also provide important infrastructure to the project - and to other users in the region, to support the local sustainability agenda.

 The green hydrogen project aims to reduce direct and indirect carbon emissions by over 120,000 tonnes per year, taking sustainability to the next level by progressing towards a complete use of resources.

-Hans Casier, CEO INEOS Phenol & INEOS Nitriles said: “This development builds on INEOS leading role in decarbonisation of industry with green ammonia, and methanol production from green hydrogen.
+Hans Casier, CEO INEOS Phenol & INEOS Nitriles said: “This development builds on INEOS' leading role in the decarbonisation of industry with green ammonia, and methanol production from green hydrogen.
 The transition is driven by the growing demand for low-carbon and affordable energy sources.”